AutoLogicTechnology/autologic-osupdate/README.md

-# Yum
+# Autologic Package

-Autologic Technology's RHEL Yum management role.
-Ideal for managing repository files, the central Yum configuration file, and running OS updates, and more.
+Manage RHEL packages and repositories from a single role.

+## Version 0.0.1

 ## License